 Pittsburgh Pirates v.
 Chicago Cubs – The Intangibles

-Sep 15, 2015; Pittsburgh, PA, USA; Pittsburgh Pirates left fielderTravis Snider
+Oct 3, 2015; Pittsburgh, PA, USA; Pittsburgh Pirates second basemanJosh Harrison

-(23) hits a two run single against the Chicago Cubs during the first inning at PNC Park.
+(5) reacts at third base after hitting a triple against the Cincinnati Reds during the first inning at PNC Park.
 Mandatory Credit: Charles LeClaire-USA TODAY Sports

 The Pittsburgh Pirates and the Chicago Cubs are set to square off today in the NL Wild Card game, and we’ve been breaking down and comparing every area of each team in preparation for this contest.
 Yesterday we compared the projected starting outfields, the projected starting infields, and the bullpens.
 Today, we’re starting off by taking a look at the underrated areas: the intangibles.
 This includes the projected benches for both teams, the managers, and the other intangible factors that both teams bring to the table.